Empower Students to Thrive through Literacy

 Featured Faculty

-The faculty of the EdM in Reading & Literacies Education are researchers and educators who have experience and expertise in many aspects of literacy learning, including early literacy, adolescent literacy, digital literacy, children’s literature, and literacy coaching.
+The faculty of the EdM in Reading & Literacies Education are researchers and educators with expertise in many aspects of literacy learning, including early literacy, adolescent literacy, digital literacy, children’s literature, and literacy coaching.

 -